Are smoothies okay for teeth?

--No chewing involved which is an important part of developing a healthy relationship with food for kids.
-It also doesn’t activate our digestive system as much – can end up hungry sooner than if you eat it.
+Drinking means no chewing.
+Chewing plays an important part in developing a healthy relationship with food for kids.
+It also doesn’t activate our digestive system as much so you can end up hungry sooner than if you ate the ingredients whole instead.
 This then leads to more frequent snacking and more acid attacks in the mouth!

 How to take advantage of smoothies

--Enjoy it occasionally rather than routinely (the amount of sugar is often as high as a soft-drink)
+-Enjoy smoothies occasionally rather than routinely as the amount of sugar is often as high as a soft-drink.

 -Try to avoid giving it as a meal replacement.
-Ensure there is something for your child to chew along with the smoothie.
-E.g give a smaller portion of the smoothie and have them eat a piece of wholegrain toast
+Ideally, the smoothie should be accompanied by something your child can chew.
+For example, give a smaller portion of the smoothie and have them eat a piece of wholegrain toast